backyourstack/backyourstack/CONTRIBUTING.md

 ### Supporting more funding platforms

 Back Your Stack was initiated by people at Open Collective but doesn't intend to be limited to projects registered on the Open Collective platform.
-If you know any other platform and have an idea on how to integrate it, please contribute!
+If you know any other platform or project currenlty receiving funding for Open Source projects and have an idea on how to integrate it, please contribute!